darrendc/Starcraft/README.md

 rails server
 ```

-You will run the application on your browser at [localhost:3000](http://localhost:3000/).
+You will run the application on your web browser at [localhost:3000](http://localhost:3000/).

 Thanks for checking this out!